CartoDB/documentation/app/content/carto-user-manual/connections/creating-a-connection.md

 If you want to create a connection to your Databricks data warehouse, you need to select the Databricks connector in the *New connection* dialog.
 After you select the connector click the *Setup connection* button.

 {{% bannerNote title="WARNING" type="tip" %}}
-This connector is in BETA stage and the API might change or have limited support
+This connector is in BETA stage and the API might change in the future
 {{%/ bannerNote %}}

 ![Connection setup with Databricks](/img/cloud-native-workspace/connections/the_connections_databricks_first(ded).png)